CERTIFIED LOCAL GOVERNMENT (CLG)

 CLG GRANTS

 The CLG program was established in 1983 by the National Park Service in response to the 1980 amendments to the National Historic Preservation Act of 1966.
 These amendments recognized the value of local preservation programs and created a partnership between the NPS, state historic preservation offices, and local governments with an active preservation program.
 Together these groups work toward high quality survey documentation of resources throughout the community, training local preservation commission members, and public involvement.
-CLGs can compete for annual matching grants provided by the AHC to assist with preservation planning and documentation projects.
-In FY23 we will offer grants for “brick and mortar” projects.
+CLGs can compete for annual matching grants provided by the AHC to assist with preservation planning and documentation projects, and "brick and mortar" projects.
 Grants range from $500 to $24,000 and require a 40% local match for total project cost.

 Recently funded projects awarded for the FY22 year include: